bc2424/UEFN-PIE/README.md

 # UEFN-PIE
- Play-in-Editor for Unreal Editor for Fortnite
+ Play-in-Editor for 24.20 Unreal Editor for Fortnite

-Allows you to go ingame using only UEFN on the Save the World and Battle Royale gamemodes.
-This is useful as it is incredibly easy to create mods.
-It's basically the same as Carbon but it's in editor instead. (and the BR map doesn't work bc it's UEFN!)
+Allows you to go ingame using UEFN on Save the World and Battle Royale gamemodes.

+tldr it's carbon but in editor instead (and the BR map doesn't work bc it's UEFN!)

 ## How to install